DETERMINISTIC6G/NetworkDelayEmulator/README.md

 The user-space application `userspace_delay` (see above) can load histograms of delay distributions.

-The file format of histogram data is a list of comma-separated values (CSV) with the following columns:
+The file format of histogram data is a list of comma-separated values (CSV) with one line for each bin and three columns:

 ```
 <lower bound of bin>,<count>,<unit>